Myriad-Dreamin/typst.ts/README.md

 Specifically, it provides several typical approaches:

-- Compile Typst documents to browser-friendly SVG documents.
+- Provides a render to export typst document as browser-friendly SVG documents.

-- Precompile Typst documents to a compressed artifact.
+- Arrange typst documents to a compressed artifact, which then get realized in client side.

-- Run the typst compiler directly in browser, like [typst.app](https://typst.app).
+- Provide a world implementation suitable for NodeJs or Browser environments, to bind typst's compiler to Javascript.

 Visualized Feature: